tayvano/lazarus-bluenoroff-research/hacks-and-thefts/CoinTiger.md

+#  CoinTiger

-# July 1st, 2019 - CoinTiger - CEX Hack - $272k in PTT, PlayGame, IHT Real Estate Protocol - $2M 👛🇰🇵
+Date:: July 1st, 2019

+Amount Stolen:: $2,000,000 ($272k in PTT, PlayGame, IHT Real Estate Protocol)

 Attribution:: DPRK/High Confidence U.S. DOJ US v.
 280 Virtual Currency Accounts

-Singapore
+Tags:: CEX Hack, Singapore

-### Description
+## Details

 The cold wallet of the CoinTiger exchange was stolen, and the 400 million PTT of the Proton chain disappeared.
 According to the exchange announcement, they discovered that the cold wallet storing PTT was hacked during their regular cold wallet verification work recently, resulting in the theft of 401,981,748 PTT from the wallet

 The hacker allegedly stole over $272,000 crypto and tokens: Proton Tokens, PlayGame tokens, and IHT Real Estate Protocol tokens

 "Cold wallets stolen from the CoinTiger exchange, 400 million PTT's in the wallet disappeared."
 "On August 17, the CoinTiger exchange suddenly released an announcement.
-According to the announcement, they recently found that the cold wallet storing PTT was hacked during the regular cold wallet verification check, resulting in theft of the wallet [401,981,748] PTT."
+According to the announcement, they recently found that the cold wallet storing PTT was hacked during the regular cold wallet verification check, resulting in theft of the wallet 401,981,748] PTT."

-According to the hacker address provided by the CoinTiger exchange, 400 million PTT was hacked away as early as July 1. ^^After more than 47 days, CoinTiger officially disclosed the matter to project parties and users.^^
+According to the hacker address provided by the CoinTiger exchange, 400 million PTT was hacked away as early as July 1.
+After more than 47 days, CoinTiger officially disclosed the matter to project parties and users.

 The cold wallet of CoinTiger exchange was stolen, and the proton chain of 400 million PTTs was missing, which made investors suffer huge losses.
 After the incident, the exchange and the project side launched a number of rounds of announcements, which formed a confrontation, but CoinTiger did not come up with a valid compensation plan.
 Instead, it closed the PTT coin-return function (the coin channel was still open).